Robert Smalls House

 Backstory and Context

-Smalls, with help from fellow slaves on board, hijacked the Planter once its white Confederate officers left for shore.
-Smalls disguised himself as the ship’s captain, Captain Rylea.
-Because of a combination of knowing Rylea’s body language, the cover of darkness, and knowledge of naval hand-signals, Smalls is able to navigate the ship from Confederate waters to Union controlled areas.
-Robert was able to gain freedom for himself, his family, and the other slaves on the ship once the Planter was turned over to the Union.
+However, he saw an opportunity to secure his family's future in the Union blockade.
+Since the war began, runaway slaves had been escaping to the Union.
+Smalls believed he and his family could do the same.
+With help from fellow slaves, Smalls hijacked the Planter once its white Confederate officers left for shore.
+He disguised himself as the ship’s captain, Captain Rylea.
+Because of a combination of knowing Rylea’s body language, the cover of darkness, and knowledge of naval hand-signals, Smalls was able to navigate the ship from Confederate waters to Union controlled areas.
+On the way there, they picked up Hannah and the children as well as four women, three men, and a child.
+As a result, Smalls was able to gain freedom for himself, his family, and the other slaves on the ship once the Planter was turned over to the Union.

 Congress awarded Smalls $1500 for the ship (a Naval report revealed he should have been paid much more).
 In the North, Smalls was hailed as a hero, and enlisted by Secretary of War Edwin Stanton to recruit black soldiers for the Union.
 He also served in the war, becoming one of the first African-American pilots in the U.S. Navy (he was later promoted to captain and served in this role during the Siege of Charleston).
 After the war, he bought his former owner’s home and entered politics.
 He served in South Carolina’s state assembly and senate.
 Between 1874-1886, Smalls served five non-consecutive terms in Congress.
 During his time in politics, he worked tirelessly for racial equality and fought against segregationist policies.